 Jonah’s mouth opened a bit, but then it closed again.
 His mates even stopped laughing for a moment, as if they had to cough something up before they could go on.

-“So you were gonna shove your dick into my fine little girl, weren’t you, injun?” he went on, more and more erratically, holding Zeke firm in his steel grip.
-“Weren’t you?!
-Don’t lie to me!
-Don’t lie to me, motherfucker, or I’m gonna shove this little cutter into you!”
+“So you were gonna shove your dick into my fine little girl, weren’t you?” he went on, holding the old man in a steel grip.
+“Don’t lie to me, motherfucker.”

 “Hey, I’ll fuck her!”
 Beard Mouth yelled, and immediately the follower lapsed into a nigh-hysterical laughter.

 Now both Beard Mouth and the follower seemed on the verge of collapse from laughter.
-Doris, who until now had been standing almost frozen behind the bar, couldn’t help herself any longer: She began to sob.
+Doris, who until now had been standing almost frozen behind the bar, couldn’t help herself any longer.
+She began to sob.

-“I mean it …” Carrie tried again “… I’ll do whatever you want.”
+“I mean it …” Carrie tried again “—I’ll do whatever you want.”
 However, while she said it she felt infinitely weaker.
 The fear she was trying to fight had begun to infect her again.
 Moreover, she had to cling to the bar once more, because the floor seemed like it was constantly trying to move without her permission.

-“You … should … just kill me …” Zeke rasped.
+“You … should … just kill me …” Ike managed to rasp.

 “Shut up!”
 Carrie cried “—I’m going to give them what they want—so shut up!”

-“Cut him, for fuck’s sake!”
+“Do it, for fuck’s sake!”
 Beard Mouth bellowed.
-“Do it!”
+“Snap his fucking neck!”